Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ```

 ---
-Let's take this form as the example.
+Let's take this form as an example.
 ***************************************************************
 ## Forms